dotwebstack/dotwebstack-framework/service/openapi/README.md

 * `fields._parent.<property>`: Same as above, but using the parent of the object.
 This construction can be used recursively to access parents of parents: `fields._parent._parent.<property>`.
 * `args.<inputName>`: An input parameter mapped to the current container field.
 Currently, all input parameters are mapped to the root/query field because mapping of OAS parameters to GraphQL arguments is restricted to the query field.
 * `args._parent.<inputName>`: Same as above, but using the parent of the object.

+# 1.2 OpenApi specification on basepath
+The OpenApi specification, without the dotwebstack vendor extensions is exposed on the basepath of your API.
+This way, anyone with access to your API can lookup specification used to generate the API.